Florastamine/Gone-in-November/README.md

 #### ACKPATH
 Absolute path to the Acknex toolset folder (which contains **acknex.exe**)

-### Compiling the source code
+### Compiling/Running the source code
 After you've changed these variables in **./utils/ackvars.bat**, open **./November.c** with your text editor/IDE, and right after the first comment block, comment out the ```A8_FREE``` switch (if you're using the free version).
 Now simply run **./utils/build.bat** to start the build process.
 The result files will be in the **./builds/** folder.

+To run the project, simply move the resource file to the root of your cloned repository, and run **./utils/run.bat**.
+Or just open up SED, navigate to **./November.c** and hit F6.

 ## License
-Except most of the code in `./source/render/` and assets, everything else is released under the [WTFPL](http://www.wtfpl.net/) license, which means you can literally do whatever the f*ck you want with it.
+Except most of the code in `./source/render/` and game assets, everything else is released under the [WTFPL](http://www.wtfpl.net/) license, which means you can literally do whatever the f*ck you want with it.